arfc/cyder/INSTALL.rst

 Dependencies
 ************

-Cycamore's only dependency is the Cyclus Core.
+Recycle's only dependency is the Cyclus Core.

 ====================   ==================
 Package                Minimum Version